 What you’ll be creating

 We’ll start this tutorial by creating a rocky scene using a landscape and some rock images.
-We’ll also vary the rocks opacity to create a depth of field.
-Later we’ll add the statue and knight and blend them together using adjustment layers, masking and brush.
+We’ll also vary the rock opacity to generate a depth of field.
+Later we’ll add the statue and knight and blend them using adjustment layers, masking, and brush.
 Then we’ll create the misty atmosphere using a color fill layer.
-Finally we’ll adjust color, refine the contrast and enhance the lighting effect.
+Finally, we’ll adjust color, refine the contrast, and enhance the lighting effect.
 You’ll need Photoshop CS2 or newer to follow this tutorial.

 Create a new document in Photoshop with the following settings:

 Open the landscape image.
 Use the Move Tool (V) to drag it into our white canvas and place it, as shown below:

 Click the second icon at the bottom of the Layers Panel to add a mask to this layer.
 Use a basic, soft brush with black color to erase the sky and the rock and leave only the ground visible:

 I used an adjustment layer with Clipping Mask to reduce the ground saturation.
 Go to Layer > New Adjustment Layer > Hue/Saturation:

 I used Color Balance to add some red to the ground: